alabiibrahim/Sales-Performance-Analysis/README.md

 # Recommendations

-1. Double-down on your best-sellers.
+1. Double-down on the best-sellers.

 2. Improve underperforming lines.